Can CBD oil help anxiety?

 How to use CBD oil for anxiety – products and methods

-CBD oil is most commonly sold as a bottled solution mixed with a carrier oil such as hemp, olive or coconut.
+CBD is most commonly sold as a bottled oil in which the cannabinoid is mixed with a carrier oil such as hemp, olive or coconut.
 Most good brands have an integrated dropper in the lid so that measured doses of oil can be dropped directly into the mouth or into food or drinks.

 The safest and most efficient way to take CBD oil is sublingually.
-Simply place the required number of drops under the tongue and hold them there for 60 to 90 seconds before swallowing.
-This allows the oil to be absorbed through the permeable membrane there and enter more directly into the bloodstream.
+Simply place the required number of drops under the tongue and hold them there for a minute or two before swallowing.
+This allows the CBD to be absorbed through the permeable membrane there and enter more directly into the bloodstream.

 CBD oil can also be dropped straight into the mouth and swallowed, added to drinks such as coffees and smoothies, or drizzled onto food after cooking.
 However, when you ingest CBD oil there are a number of factors that can influence how much of it is eventually absorbed.